billdawson/ti_coffee_plugin/README.md

 ## Python

-Requires Python 2.6, because the `json` module is used.
-Alternatively, you can use Python 2.5 as long as you also have the [`simplejson`](http://pypi.python.org/pypi/simplejson/) module installed.
-The `hashlib` module is also used, and that appeared first in Python 2.5, I believe.
+Requires Python 2.5, because the `hashlib` module is used.

 ## CoffeeScript